 3. UK Student Visa (Tier 4 General Student Visa)

-Another option to get closer to dual nationality in the UK is through the General Student Visa.
+Another option to get closer to British dual citizenship is through the General Student Visa.
 However, a student visa alone doesn’t directly lead to citizenship; after completing your studies, you can switch to a work visa (e.g., a Graduate or Skilled Worker Visa) to begin a pathway that may eventually lead to citizenship.

 Visa duration: The Student Visa duration depends on the course length you are studying.